 The official, updated version of this handbook, containing all policy changes and additions, is kept in the offices of the Principal and Dean.
 The administration of Joliet Catholic Academy reserves the right to interpret, change, correct, or add to the contents of this handbook.
-Please see the amendments section of the handbook on page 54 for additions during the school year, as well as updates to the JCA COVID-19 Safety Protocols.
+Please see the amendments section of the handbook on page 91 for additions during the school year.
 Any student enrolled in Joliet Catholic Academy and his/her parent(s)/guardian(s) are bound to follow all JCA rules and regulations.
 Students, parents, and guardians who fail to familiarize themselves with this handbook are not thereby excused from adherence to its requirements.
 Information in this handbook, which applies to parents, applies equally to guardians.
 Joliet Catholic Academy does not discriminate on the basis of age, race, color, sex, national origin, or other prohibited basis.